WebOfTrustInfo/rwot3-sf/draft-documents/did-implementer-draft-10.md

 Verifiable timestamps have significant utility for identity records.
 This is a good fit for DLTs, since most offer some type of timestamp mechanism.
 Despite some transactional cost, they are the most censorship-resistant transaction ordering systems in the world, so they are nearly ideal for DDO timestamping.
 In some cases a DLT's immediate timing is approximate, however their sense of ["median time past" (see Bitcoin BIP 113)](https://github.com/bitcoin/bips/blob/master/bip-0113.mediawiki#Abstract) can be precisely defined.

 A generic DDO timestamping mechanism could would work across all DLTs and might operate via a mechanism including either individual transactions or transaction batches.
-The generic mechanism was was deemed out of scope for this version, although it may be included in a future version of this specification.
+The generic mechanism was deemed out of scope for this version, although it may be included in a future version of this specification.

-## 11.7 Time Locks and DDO Recovery
+## 11.4 Time Locks and DDO Recovery

 Section 9.7 mentions one possible clever use of time locks to recover control of a DID after a key compromise.
 The technique relies on an ability to override the most recent update to a DDO with Proof of Control applied by an earlier version of the DDO in order to defeat the attacker.
 This protection depends on adding a [time lock (see Bitcoin BIP 65)](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki#Abstract) to protect part of the transaction chain, enabling a Proof of Control block to be used to recover control.
 We plan to add support for time locks in a future version of this specification.

-## 11.4 Smart Signatures
+## 11.5 Smart Signatures

 Not all DLTs can support the Proof of Control logic in section 6.5.
 Therefore, in this version of the specification, all Proof of Control logic must be delegated to DID method specifications.
 A potential future solution is a [Smart Signature](http://www.weboftrust.info/downloads/smart-signatures.pdf) specification that specifies the code any conformant DLT may implement to process signature control logic.

-## 11.5 Verifiable Claims
+## 11.6 Verifiable Claims

 Although DIDs and DDOs form a foundation for decentralized identity, they are only the first step in describing an identity owner.
 The rest of the descriptive power comes through collecting and selectively using [verifiable claims](https://w3c.github.io/vctf/).
 Future versions of the specification will describe in more detail how DIDs and DDO can be integrated with—and help enable—the verifiable claims ecosystem.

-## 11.6 Alternate Serializations and Graph Models
+## 11.7 Alternate Serializations and Graph Models

 This version of the specification relies on JSON-LD and the RDF graph model for expressing a DDO.
 Future versions of this specification MAY specify other semantic graph formats for a DDO, such as JXD (JSON XDI Data), a serialization format for the XDI graph model as defined by the [OASIS XDI Core 1.0 specification](http://docs.oasis-open.org/xdi/xdi-core/v1.0/csd01/xdi-core-v1.0-csd01.xml).